-At Stage 3, all students spend an intercalary year in the target country (China OR Japan), consolidating and enhancing practical skills (reading, listening, writing, and speaking in the target language -C1-2) as well as specific key (transferable) skills, including adaptability within a different cultural environment (D1, 3, 4, 5, 7, 8), and developing intercultural awareness and understanding (A5).
+At Stage 3, students choose whether or not to spend an intercalating year (either one semester or a full academic year) in the target country (China OR Japan), consolidating and enhancing practical skills (reading, listening, writing, and speaking in the target language -C1-2) as well as specific key (transferable) skills, including adaptability within a different cultural environment (D1, 3, 4, 5, 7, 8), and developing intercultural awareness and understanding (A5).
 They may also take the opportunity to gather data relating to one self-chosen aspect of Chinese/Japanese language, culture, society, politics, geography, literature or film (where opting to take a Dissertation at Stage 4 - A4, B1-5, C1-2, D1, D3, D5-8).

 At Stage 4, students who took Level B language at Stage 2 further deepen their knowledge and understanding of the chosen language system (Chinese or Japanese), and further develop reading, writing, listening, and speaking skills, with a view to gaining sufficient language competence to cope in general, personal, social, and business contexts.
 Students who took Level C language at Stage 2 develop advanced writing skills (C1-2), and begin to develop mediating skills in the chosen language; competence is enhanced through guided translation (into and out of the target language) and analysis of translation techniques; liaison interpreting (into and out of the target language); reading for gist exercises; and summary and evaluation of texts in the target language (C3).
 In addition, all students further enhance their language learning skills (A1, B1-3, C1-2, C4-5, D1-4, D7-8).
-All students then choose from a list of optional modules in order to further develop understanding within selected social sciences and humanities pathways (cultural studies. historical studies, politics and international relations, political geography, gender studies, literary studies, and film and media studies).
-Most modules are China- or Japan-specific; all are broadly relevant to the study of East Asian societies and cultures (A3).
+All students then choose from a list of optional modules in order to further develop understanding within selected social sciences and humanities pathways (cultural studies, historical studies, sociology, politics and international relations, political geography, gender studies, literary studies, and film and media studies).
+Most modules are China- or Japanspecific; all are broadly relevant to the study of East Asian societies and cultures (A3).
 These modules further enhance the intellectual skills introduced at Stages 1 and 2 (B1-4) and provide further practice in key (transferable) skills (D1-4, D6-8).
 An optional dissertation module allows students to explore in depth one aspect of Chinese OR Japanese language, culture, society, politics, geography, literature or film, while fostering certain intellectual skills, practical skills and key (transferable) skills (A4, B1-5, C1-2, D1, D3, D5-8).